-Harvard University Housing tenants will receive an email in March 2020 with instructions on how to submit a request to either extend or terminate their current lease.
-Tenants who would like additional information or help in determining their continuing rental rates for 2020–2021 may call the HUH Leasing Office at 617-495-1459.
+Harvard University Housing tenants will receive an email in March 2021 with instructions on how to submit a request to either extend or terminate their current lease.
+Tenants who need additional information may call the HUH Leasing Office at 617-495-1459.

 - 10 Akron St.: studios $1,890–$2,196; one bedroom convertibles $2,334–$2,622.

 - 18 Banks St.: one bedrooms $2,286–$2,628; two bedrooms $2,670–$2,862.